 The shift towards electric vehicles (EVs) is gaining momentum as people become more aware of the environmental and economic benefits they offer.
 With advancements in battery technology which leads to higher range and the increasing availability of charging infrastructure, now is a great time to consider purchasing an electric car.
-Here are some reasons why buying an electric car in 2023 is a smart choice:

 Lower Running Costs